mongodb/libmongocrypt/README.md

 # libmongocrypt #
 The companion C library for field-level encryption in drivers.
-This is a work-in-progress and subject to sweeping changes.

 ## Building libmongocrypt ##
 These instructions have been tested on macOS 10.14.1 and Ubuntu 16.04.
 Windows support coming soon.